cdap-guides/cdap-etl-guide/RealtimeStreamToImpala/README.rst

 Since we are using Impala, no MapReduce jobs are launched, and the query comes back in about one second.

-Now that you have data in CDAP and are able to explore your data, you can use CDAP's many useful and powerful services, such as the ability to dynamically scale processing units, distributed transactions, and service discovery, to write Applications that meet your business needs.

 You can stop and delete the Adapter using the CDAP CLI::

   cdap> stop adapter trades_conversion